Table of Contents

 Offensive But Not Violent Speech is Allowed

-Speech that incites violence or is a risk to public safety goes beyond the limits of freedom of speech.
+Speech that incites violence or poses a risk to public safety exceeds the limits of freedom of speech.
 Racist speech is often allowed, but it becomes incitement if it goes too far.

-The first amendment does not prevent non-government censorship.
-If a social media platform wants to ban some forms of speech, no one can use the first amendment against them.
+The First Amendment does not prevent non-government censorship.
+For example, if a social media platform wants to ban some forms of speech, no one can use the First Amendment against them.

 The Second Amendment

-The second amendment is the right to bear arms and form militias and is a controversial amendment.
-People strongly disagree on what types of weapons civilians should be allowed to own.
+The Second Amendment protects the right to bear arms and to form militias.
+It is a controversial amendment, as people strongly disagree over which types of weapons civilians should be allowed to own.

-At the time the constitution and the Bill of Rights were drafted, people believed that militias protect the people from the government.
+At the time the Constitution and the Bill of Rights were drafted, people believed that militias would protect the people from the government.
 Despite early Americans’ distrust of government soldiers, a federal standing army was considered necessary for national defense.
-The second amendment was created to protect the people against an overly powerful federal government.
+The Second Amendment was created to protect the people against an overly powerful federal government.

 The Third Amendment